 and preached, “Love one another as I have loved you.”

 Fine advice, but when we look around at the world

 since then, we might be tempted to wonder,

 Moreover, where do the rolling ripples go?

 Maybe that’s what our cacophonous human history is —

 a shimmering ripple on a pond, ending at last in stillness.

 and many brave souls are asleep in the deep.

-or is it more like a dreamy figment of our imagination,
+more like a dreamy figment of our imagination,

 perhaps like our special personal version of Jesus?